agpmilli/3D-geometry/Ex6/readme.txt

 		and set v's target_length property to mean_edge_length.

         - Height based :
         For the height based remeshing, we first of all get the minimum height of a vertex in the mesh.
-We then set the target_length of each vertex to its height + the minimum height found before. (to avoir negative target_length)
+We then set the target_length of each vertex to its height + the absolute value of the minimum height found before. (to avoir negative target_length)
         At the end we rescale the target length to make the mesh looks like the example you gave us using the user specified target length.

         - Curvature-based adaptive remeshing :
+        In this part we did pretty much the same as in the height-based remeshing but instead of using the height of the vertex we use its curvature and before scaling the length, we do 5 iterations of uniform smooth on the target_length to get rid of noise.
-        For adaptive remeshing to know what was the better curvature to use, we took a look at
+        To know what was the better curvature to use, we took a look at our mesh under each curvature and we found out that the Uniform Laplacian Curvature is the one that fits better.
+        It makes sense because in the Uniform Laplacian curvature, the higher the curvature, the bigger it is represented.
+And in our case, we would like to split more the high curvatures than the low ones.

         Additionnal comments :
         With our implementation we don't get the exact same result shown in your PDF but we get your result when we do the exact same thing without using the curvature